rar0n/sd-webui-negative-embeddings-queue-helper/README.md

 2. Select **Queue selected Embeddings (batch) - Negative Prompt**
 3. Under **Select Directory** select the folders containing the Embeddings you want to use.
 Or click "All".
    + I suggest to use **Use Custom Embeddings path** (Depending how many embeddings you have or your folder structure)
-       + Paste in your folder path of the category of Embedding(s) you want to test / use.
+      + Paste in your folder path of the category of Embeddings you want to test / use.
 4. Find the **Embeddings** section below.
    + If you've got a lot of folders, you have to scroll down past the "Select Directory" section end to reach it.
 6. Select the **Embedding**(s) you want to use (or click "All").
    + Suggest to only select negative embeddings, as they will be added to the negative prompt.
+   + But ofc feel free to experiment :)
-8. Generate.
+8. Generate!

 ## Tips